TimRyall/nutritional-data-ML-analysis/README.md

 predicting the ’Energy (KJ)’ per 100g of a food is based off its nutrient composition.
 This choice was based off this being a real and interesting problem that is worth investigating.
-Currently the true energy content of a food is calculated through a very complicated and potentially costly process [4].
+Currently the true energy content of a food is calculated through a very complicated and potentially costly process.
 Thus, being able to estimate the energy content of a food based off a small amount of nutritional information is a potentially very useful technique.
 However these techniques could be applied to different target variables to achieve similar analysis.